dfuse-io/docs/content/guides/eosio/getting-started/other-languages.md

 ## 5. Stream your first results

-Let's first define the GraphQL operation, as a string, that we will use to perform GraphQL subscription.
-This element tells the backend server what fields to return to you, you get to pick and choose only what you are interested in.
+Let's first define the GraphQL operation, as a string, that we will use to open a GraphQL subscription.
+This element tells the backend server which fields to return to you, as you get to pick and choose only what you are interested in.

 {{< alert type="note" >}}
 Want to inspect the full set of available fields you can retrieve?